A Riemannian ADMM: Applications and Numerical Experiments

 {\bf Example 1.
 Sparse Principal Component Analysis (PCA).} Principal Component Analysis, proposed by Pearson \cite{pearson1901liii} and later developed by Hotelling \cite{hotelling1933analysis}, is one of the most fundamental statistical tools in analyzing high-dimensional data.
 Sparse PCA seeks principal components with very few nonzero components.
 For given data matrix $A\in\br^{m\times n}$, the sparse PCA that seeks the leading $p$ $(p<\min\{m,n\})$ sparse loading vectors can be formulated as

-where $\Tr(Y)$ denotes the trace of matrix $Y$, the $\ell_1$ norm is defined as $\|X\|_1=\sum_{ij}|X_{ij}|$, $\mu>0$ is a weighting parameter.
+where $\mu>0$ is a weighting parameter.
 This is the original formulation of sparse PCA as proposed by Jolliffe \etal in \cite{Jolliffe2003}, where the model is called SCoTLASS and imposes sparsity and orthogonality to the loading vectors simultaneously.
 When $\mu=0$, \eqref{sPCA} reduces to computing the leading $p$ eigenvalues and the corresponding eigenvectors of $A^\top A$.
 When $\mu>0$, the $\ell_1$ norm $\|X\|_1$ can promote sparsity of the loading vectors.
 There are many numerical algorithms for solving \eqref{sPCA} when $p=1$.
 In this case, \eqref{sPCA} is relatively easy to solve because $X$ reduces to a vector and the constraint set reduces to a sphere.
 However, there has been very limited literature for the case $p>1$.
 Existing works, including \cite{Zou-spca-2006,daspremont-sparsePCA-direct-formulation-2007,Shen-Huang-spca-2008,Journee-Nesterov-sparsePCA-JMLR-2010,Ma-SPCA-2011-submit}, do not impose orthogonal loading directions.
 As discussed in \cite{Journee-Nesterov-sparsePCA-JMLR-2010}, ``Simultaneously enforcing sparsity and orthogonality seems to be a hard (and perhaps questionable) task.''
 We refer the interested reader to \cite{zou2018selective} for more details on existing algorithms for solving sparse PCA.

 {\bf Example 2.
 Orthogonal Dictionary Learning (ODL) and Dual principal component pursuit (DPCP).} In ODL, one is given a set of $p$ $(p\gg n)$ data points $\by_1,\ldots,\by_p \in \br^n$ and aims to find an orthonormal basis of $\br^n$ to represent them compactly.
 In other words, by letting $Y = [\by_1,\ldots,\by_p]\in\br^{n\times p}$, we want to find an orthogonal matrix $X\in\br^{n\times n}$ and a sparse matrix $A\in\br^{n\times p}$ such that $Y = XA$.
 Since $X$ is orthogonal, we know that $A = X^\top Y$.
 This naturally leads to the following matrix version of ODL \cite{Spielman-Wang-Wright-2012,Demanet-Hand-2014,Qu-Sun-Wright-sparse-vector-2016,Sun-CDR-part1-2017,Sun-CDR-part2-2017}: